Polarization Rotation

 Specifications

-The table below summarizes the principal characteristics of the device:
+Table below summarizes the principal characteristics of the device:

 Features Polarisation Rotator